EmilSkaaning/DeepStruc/README.md

 and try to play around.

 ## Train model
-To train you own DeepStruc model simply run:
+To train your own DeepStruc model simply run:
 ```
 python train.py
 ```